davebrny/rpan-tuner/readme.md

 > the following settings have to be changed in the .json file for now. just remember to reload the script after making any changes there.

 - set "update_frequency" to 0 turn off checking for new broadcasts
-- set "show_notifications" to "no" to turn off the tray notifications
+- set "show_notifications" to 0 to turn off the tray notifications

 &nbsp;